 The app has 2 main safety features, the eCrumbs and Lock Screen.

 - Notify These People (5 Max) - Selecting this will open up your contacts (allow access) so that you can set up anyone to track your run.
+They can see the tracking and they get notified if needed.

 - Stationary Alert - As described below if you stop moving for 5 minutes, the app will start an audible 60 sec countdown.
 If you don't cancel it then the chosen contacts will be sent a text message.